72 Hour Waiting Period

 Solution Needed

-Maine has the highest gun death rate in New England.
-Most of these lives lost are due to firearm suicide, with 132 Mainers taking their own lives with a firearm in 2021 alone.
-In 2023, the Maine Legislature voted against a bill that would have required a waiting period for the purchase of a firearm, the time between the purchase of a firearm and when a buyer can take possession of the firearm.
-This was despite polling that showed that Mainers want a 72 hour waiting period to become law.
+Most of the gun deaths in Maine are due to firearm suicide, with 156 Mainers taking their own lives with a firearm in 2022 alone.
+In 2024, the Maine Legislature voted for a bill that requires a 72 hour waiting period between the purchase of a firearm and when a buyer can take possession of the firearm.
+Polling has shown that Mainers want a 72 hour waiting period.

 Explanation of the issue